beckoningstranger/rappelkiste/README.md

 ### __Home page: Picture Gallery with text boxes and full page scrolling__

   - On the Home page, the background pictures cover 80% or 90% of the viewport height per section, depending of device orientation, resulting in a view where the navigation menu covers the top 10-20% and the background picture the rest of the screen.
-This puts the pictures front and center, with no distrations.
+This puts the pictures front and center, with no distractions.
 Naturally, the pictures look better the larger the viewport is, but I have created 3 picture sizes that are applied depending on the viewport width:

     - For phones, a 1024x1024px sized picture, so that users can also use their phone in landscape mode without the picture being cut off.
     - For tables and small laptops, a 1368x1368px sized picture.
 This specific size was chosen because of the Surface Pro 7 that has this exact width in landscape mode.
 The iPad Pro has a width of 1366px, which is very similar.